k0pernicus/website/content/post/im_writing_my_own_OS.md

 +++

-My fascination with computers turn faster as an obsession.
+My fascination with computers turned faster as an obsession.

-I'm verry obsessed with my machine.
+I'm obsessed with my machine.
-No trick, I'm not feeling all right if I don't clean up my machine physically every week, and if I don't reinstall a new clean operating system each 6 months.
+Really, I'm not feeling all right if I don't clean up my machine physically every week, and if I don't reinstall a new clean operating system each 6 months.
 Obviously, before each _clean install_, I overwrite my entire hard drive with zeros... which takes me a full day for a 1 TB hard drive.